doc-duncan/knowledge/javascript/react/react.md

 ### Install Dependencies
 There are three main assets, listed below, that need to be configured properly to start your journey with React.

-1. `react` and `react-dom` - `react` is the main package for React, while `react-dom` allows for React specific DOM interaction.
+1. **`react` and `react-dom`** - `react` is the main package for React, while `react-dom` allows for React specific DOM interaction.
 They are managed as two separate packages so that `react` can be used for other user interfaces outside of the browser.

     **installation**

     `npm install react react-dom`

-2. `babel` - a transpiler, which takes current JS code and syntax and transforms it to be compatible with older browsers.
+2. **Babel** - Babel is a transpiler, which takes current JS syntax and transforms it to be compatible with older browsers.
 More specifically to React, Babel is responsible for compiling JSX to browser compatible code.
-Part of the webpack process (described below) is calling Babel to perform the transformations.
+Part of the webpack process (described later) is calling Babel to perform the transformations.

     **installation**

-    `npm install @babel/core babel-loader @babel/preset-env @babel/preset-react --save-dev`
+    `npm install @babel/core @babel/preset-env @babel/preset-react babel-loader --save-dev`
     - `@babel/core` is the main package
-    - `babel-loader` is needed by webpack to interface with babel
+    - `@babel/preset-env` is needed by Babel for compiling modern JS
-    - `@babel/preset-env` is needed by babel for compiling modern JS
+    - `@babel/preset-react` is needed by Babel for compiling React and more specifically, JSX
-    - `@babel/preset-react` is needed by babel for compiling React and more specifically, JSX
+    - `babel-loader` is needed by webpack to interface with Babel

     **configuration**

     Create a new file named `.babelrc` at the project root.
-This file specifies the babel configuration (what babel should use when given some module).
+This file specifies the Babel configuration (what Babel should use when given some module).
+In our case for React we want our modern JS syntax to be compiled (`@babel/preset-env`) and our React syntax to be compiled (`@babel/preset-react`).
     ```javascript
     {
         "presets": ["@babel/preset-env", "@babel/preset-react"]
     }
     ```

-3. `webpack` - In a general sense, webpack is a code/module bundler that ingests, transforms and bundles target code and outputs it as a minified resource.
-Specifically to React, it ingests components and outputs bundled JS code that the majority of browsers can interpret.
-After webpack is done with its work there is a single JS file with all of your code.
+3. **`webpack`** - In a general sense, webpack is a code/module bundler that ingests, transforms and bundles target code and outputs it as a minified resource.
+Specifically to React, it ingests modules and outputs bundled JS code that the majority of browsers can interpret.
+After webpack is done with its work there is a single JS file with all of your code, ready to be included via a `<script>` tag in HTML.
 Webpack works off of a file named `webpack.config.js`, which specifies settings for building this output.
 For a detailed explanation of setting up webpack please reference the sixth article of [sources](#sources).

     **installation**